Some people love budgets.

 All you have to do is log in to your account, double check how they categorize each item and read the reports it outputs.

 The software isn’t perfect, but it’s 100% free and takes a lot of the manual work away.
+Personal Capital is safe to use, too.

 Personal Capital will also track your net worth for you if you link your investment accounts like 401(k)s, IRAs and taxable investment accounts.